Victorurjcds/Accidents/README.md

 # Accidents
-Estimation of car accidents importance
+Estimation of car accidents importance.
+Database was supported by DGT.

 We have several features about accidents such as: year, day, month, road surface, GPS coordinates, traffic index, etc. We have to estimate wether an accident is relevant or not.